 During some emergencies, you may be asked to stay where you are, or "shelter in place."
 This could be as simple as remaining at home while officials clear hazards from a nearby area, or it could require more active measures during emergencies involving contaminated air.

 Identify a room with few doors or windows to shelter in place.
 Ideally the room should allow at least 10 square feet per person.

 When officials advise you to shelter in place, act quickly and follow instructions.
 Your main objective should be to get to a safe indoor location.
 You will likely be in your "safe room" for no more than a few hours.
 Once inside:

-Tune in to local radio or TV stations to receive updates from emergency officials.
+- Tune in to local radio or TV stations to receive updates.

 - If your children are at school, do not pick them up until the danger has passed and shelter-in-place orders have been lifted.
 School officials have shelter-in-place procedures.
 You will only endanger yourself by leaving a safe area during the emergency.